Optimal Neural Network Approximation for High-Dimensional Continuous Functions

 \begin{example} \normalfont Let $f(\mathbf{x})=\sum_{j=1}^{d} c_j h_j(x_j)$, where for all $1\le j \le d$, $c_j>0$, $x_j \in [-\tfrac{1}{2},\tfrac{1}{2}]$, and $h_j$ is a nonnegative continuous function such that $h_j(0)=0$ and $h_j(\tfrac{1}{2})\neq0$.
 Clearly, $f \in C([-\tfrac{1}{2},\tfrac{1}{2}]^d)$, $f(\mathbf{0})=0$, and $|f(\mathbf{x})| = |f(x_1,\dots,x_d)| \ge \left(\min_{1 \le j \le d} c_j \right) \left( \min_{1 \le j \le d} h_j(\tfrac{1}{2})\right)$ if $x_j = \tfrac{1}{2}$ for some $1 \le j \le d$.
 The above theorem states that for any given activation function $\sigma$, the $\sigma$ network with width less than $d$, and fixed depth $L\ge 1$ cannot approximate $f$ with arbitrary accuracy. \end{example}

-\cref{example} presents a family of continuous functions, which cannot be approximated with arbitrary accuracy, when we let the width to be $d-1$ and fix the depth to be $L\ge 1$.
-This implies that the $\sigma$ network actually requires at least width $d$ and consequently at least $d$ intrinsic neurons to achieve the desired approximation property. \cref{thm:uap,example} combined prove that the requirement of $\mathcal{O}(d)$ fixed intrinsic neurons for approximating functions in $C([a,b]^d)$ is optimal in the sense that it grows linearly with the input dimension $d$.
+Theorem \ref{example} presents a family of continuous functions, which cannot be approximated with arbitrary accuracy, when we let the width to be $d-1$ and fix the depth to be $L\ge 1$.
+This implies that the $\sigma$ network actually requires at least width $d$ and consequently at least $d$ neurons/parameters to achieve the desired approximation property.
+Theorems \ref{thm:uap} and \ref{example} combined suggest that the number of nonzero parameters in our network for approximating functions in $C([a,b]^d)$ is optimal in the sense that it grows linearly with the input dimension $d$.